learn-co-students/node-install-lab-g-416/README.md

 ## Instructions

+1. Install Node.js v5.1.0 with one of the methods listed below
+2. Install npm v3.3.12 — typically comes with Node.js
+3. Check versions 5.1.0 and 3.3.12 for Node and npm respectively

 ### One-Click Installers

 Firstly, let's go to the <http://nodejs.org> and download a one-click installer for your Operation System.
 Choose version 5.1.0.